punyhumangames/ArcPluginsDocumentation/docs/arcinventory/tutorials/simplefps.md

     FName AYourCharacter::InventoryComponentName(TEXT("InventoryComponent"));

     AYourCharacter::AYourCharacter(const FObjectInitializer& ObjectInitializer)
-        : Super(ObjectInitializer.SetDefaultSubobjectClass<UArcInventoryComponent_Active>(InventoryComponentName))
+        : Super(ObjectInitializer.SetDefaultSubobjectClass<UArcInventoryComponent_Modular>(InventoryComponentName))
     {
-        InventoryComponent = CreateDefaultSubobject<UArcInventoryComponent>(InventoryComponentName);
+        InventoryComponent = CreateDefaultSubobject<UArcInventoryComponent_Modular>(InventoryComponentName);

     }
 ```

 !!! note
-    This setup, with the `static FName InventoryComponentName` and `SetDefaultSubobjectClass` allows you to have a bit of a heirarchy for your character classes.
-For example, you can have a base class that uses a basic inventory component and a 'PlayerCharacter' subclass that has an Active inventory component.
+    This setup, with the `static FName InventoryComponentName` and `SetDefaultSubobjectClass` allows you to have a bit of a hierarchy for your character classes.
+For example, you can have a base class that uses a basic inventory component and a 'PlayerCharacter' subclass that has an overridden inventory component.
 It is up to you if you want to go this route.

 Next, create a new Blueprint Class that is a child of `AYourCharacter`, named BP_YourCharacter.
 Verify that you have an Inventory Component on your character.

 ## Part 2: Creating Item Slots

 Arc Inventory makes a very clear distinction between underlying data and the visual representation of that data.
-This allows for seperation of work for larger teams, but also for quick iteration of doing temp UI to get design down.
+This allows for separation of work for larger teams, but also for quick iteration of doing temp UI to get design down.

 We'll start with adding item slots.
 Our goal will be to create an inventory layout similar to the screenshot on the marketplace for Arc Inventory.
 For that, we have the following: